bluesky66-dev/kibana/x-pack/plugins/security/README.md

 - Data writes (incl. failed attempts due to authorisation errors)

-If Kibana does not own the resource (e.g. when running queries against user indices), then auditing responsibilities are deferred to Elasticsearch and no additional events will be logged.
+If Kibana does not own the resource (e.g. when running queries against user indices), then auditing responsibilities are deferred to HyperSec and no additional events will be logged.

 **Examples:**